A note on temperature without energy - a social example

-We consider a set of $N$ agents, each plays one of two strategies A or B; according to the standard notation, orientations $s_i=\pm 1$ are assigned to these strategies.
+We consider a Bethe lattice of $N$ agents, each with three neighbours, where each agent plays one of two strategies A or B; according to the standard notation, orientations $s_i=\pm 1$ are assigned to these strategies.
 Denoting by $n$ the number of those who play A, their proportion to the whole set is $p=n/N$.
-This $p$ is assumed to vary in time due to three processes: {\it i)} copying the strategy of a randomly selected agent, {\it ii)} random flipping, {\it iii)} following mass media, which suggest A. The respective rates are $w$, $q$ and $h$.
+This $p$ is assumed to vary in time due to three processes: {\it i)} averaging over nearest neighbours, {\it ii)} random flipping, {\it iii)} following mass media, which suggest A. The respective rates are $w$, $q$ and $h$.
 Let us denote $2p-1$ by $m$.
 The equation of motion is

-The term with $w$ is proportional to $m$ as to the average orientation of a randomly selected partner.
-The term with $q$ is proportional to $-m$ because a random flip decreases the average orientation.
+The first term on the r.h.s of this equation is a sum of the contributions of two configurations: when an agent playing A, surrounded by three agents playing B, converts to B, and the oposite: an agent playing B, surrounded by three agents playing A, converts to A. These contributions are $-p(1-p)^3$ and $p^3(1-p)$, respectively.
+The contributions from other configurations are zero or mutually cancel.
+The term with $q$ is proportional to $-m$ because a random flip reduces the average orientation.
 With time $t$ rescaled, the equation becomes

-where $y=q/w$ and $x=h/w$.
-As the range of variable $m$ is limited to $\pm 1$, the stable fixed point for $x=0$ is $m=0$ for $y>1$ and $m=\pm 1$ for $0<y<1$.
+where $\tau=wt$, $y=2q/w$ and $x=h/w$.
+At zero field, we have three fixed points: $m=0$ (always exists, stable iff $y>1$) and $m=\pm \sqrt{1-y}$, which exist and are stable iff $y<1$.
+For the purposes of this text we can limit ourselves to the case $y>1$.
 Switching on the influence of media with $x$ infinitesimally small, we can define the 'zero-field' susceptibility